 What happens to the connection between collective memory and political identity in the process of migration?

 Political identity is influenced by a complex web of factors: e.g, constructions of ethnicity, social inclusion, community networks, and media representation.
 Post-Socialist Britain uses an innovative interdisciplinary methodology to explore this complexity.
-It uses a case study approach, focusing on two comparable, but very different, groups: Polish and German immigrants in the UK.
+It uses a case study approach, focusing on focusing on three comparable, but very different, groups: Polish, German and Ukrainian immigrants in the UK.

-The project will result in: a single-authored monograph, a conference and special issue, five peer-reviewed journal articles, stakeholder workshops, two policy briefings, a virtual and physical exhibition and series of artistic performances, school teaching resources, and press op-ed and opinion pieces.
+The project will result in: a single-authored monograph, a webinar series and special issue, five peer-reviewed journal articles, stakeholder workshops, two policy/media briefings, a virtual and physical exhibition and a series of community engagement events, school teaching resources, and press op-ed and opinion pieces.

 The research is divided into four strands: Narratives, Networks, Media and Communities

 - Narratives examines the ways in which participants give meaning to personal and collective memories of their countries of origin and how they link these meanings to their political identity and behaviour in the present.
-The narratives are gathered in a series of one-to-one interviews with Polish and German immigrants to the UK.
+The narratives are gathered in a series of one-to-one interviews with Polish, German and Ukrainian immigrants to the UK.

-- Networks examines the multilayered networks composed of diverse organizations and individuals shaping memory and political identity of Polish and German nationals including the possible impact of local (British) milieus.
+- Networks examines the multilayered networks composed of diverse organizations and individuals shaping memory and political identity of Polish, German and Ukrainian nationals including the possible impact of local (British) milieus.
 In this strand we utilize an innovative methodological approach based on Social Network Analysis (SNA).
 This involves approximately 30 in-depth interviews of selected actors identified as potential brokers using the innovative software VennMaker, which facilitates the mapping of networks through qualitative means.

-- Media explores the extent and type of representation of Germany and Poland (especially German and Polish history) as well as of German and Polish immigrants in the UK press and social media.
-Exploring how the UK press reports on these topics allows us to understand the discursive space in which and against which Germans and Poles in the UK define and develop their political identities and how this might interact with memories of the country of origin.
+- Media explores the extent and type of representation of Germany, Poland and Ukraine (especially German, Polish and Ukrainian history) as well as of German, Polish and Ukrainian immigrants in the UK press and social media.
+Exploring how the UK press reports on these topics allows us to understand the discursive space in which and against which Germans, Poles and Ukrainians in the UK define and develop their political identities and how this might interact with memories of the country of origin.

 - Communities explores the ways in which individuals give voice to their memories in dialogue others.
 Research in this strand centres on series of photography workshops in two urban areas: West Bromwich and Hyson Green.
 The idea is to foster inter-community dialogue around memories of the past and their connection to the present political moment.
-The photographs, narratives and recordings of the story exchanges produced in the workshops will form the subject of an exhibition developed by the community in co-operation with Centrala and an Artist in Residence (AiR).
+The photographs, narratives and recordings of the story exchanges produced in the workshops will contribute to an exhibition developed by Centrala and Artist in Residence (AiR), Paulina Korobkiewicz.